Tips and Tricks to Make Interior Paint Dry Faster

 There are a few tricks to make interior paint dry faster.
 These remedies are easy to achieve with the right tools and environmental conditions.

-- Apply Thin Coats of Paint: One thick coat may get the job done faster.
+• Apply Thin Coats of Paint: One thick coat may get the job done faster.
 But thicker coats of paint take longer to dry.
-Consider a thinner coat.
+Consider multiple thinner coats.

-- Paint When the Weather Is Warm: Cooler weather can slow down the drying process, so it’s best to paint when it’s warm and dry.
+• Paint When the Weather Is Warm: Cooler weather can slow down the drying process, so paint when it’s warm and dry.

-- Use a Dehumidifier: A dehumidifier reduces the air’s moisture and speeds up the drying process.
-Use a dehumidifier that’s powerful enough to cover the entire area.
+• Use a Dehumidifier: A dehumidifier reduces the air’s moisture and speeds up the drying process.

 Dry Time vs. Cure Time: What’s the Difference?